Written By Rick de Groot

 Rick is the founder of BI Gorilla.
 He believes learning is one of life's greatest pleasures and shares his knowledge to help you improve your skills.

 Are you trying to use the IN operator in Power Query but don’t know how?
-The IN operator isn’t built into Power Query, but we can still achieve the same thing using other functions.
-In this article, I’ll show you how to use the IN operator in Power Query.
+While the IN operator isn’t built into Power Query, you can still achieve the same functionality using other methods.
+This article will show you how to use the IN operator in Power Query.

-When creating conditional if statements, a common requirement is to check if a value equals one of many.
-In this statement, you could combine multiple OR operators.
+When working with Power Query, especially when creating conditional if statements, you often need to check if a value matches one of many possible options.
+Typically, this is done using multiple OR operators.

 The IN Operator in Power Query